-The Douglas/Gates School Construction fund is used to account for the construction of the new Douglas/Gates elementary school.
-At the end of the current year, the fund balance totaled \$17.0 million.
-Current year activity includes \$14.3 million in capital grants from the Massachusetts School Building Authority (MSBA), which has committed to funding 49.70% of eligible construction costs.
-Capital expenditures totaled \$50.1 million during 2022.
+The Douglas & Gates elementary school construction fund is used to account for the construction of the new Douglas & Gates elementary school.
+At the end of the current year, the fund balance was in a deficit position of \$394,000.
+Current year activity includes \$4.9 million in capital grants from the Massachusetts School Building Authority (MSBA), which has committed to funding 49.70% of eligible construction costs.
+Capital expenditures totaled \$22.4 million during 2023.